adrianratnapala/tpl00-lambda/README.md

 So there are three data-types in all, `AstCall` and `AstFree` for the two types of node, and `AstNode` itself which can be either.
-These don't map very obvious onto the syntax.
-But all is not lost!
+These don't map very obviously onto the syntax.

-* `AstFree` actually maps exactly onto `varname` (it's called a "free variable").

-* `expr` and `non-call-expr` are placeholders for multiple types,

-* and whatever is an `expr` but not a `non-call-expr` maps to `AstCall`.

-So there is *some* relation between the grammar and the data-structure its parser produces;  but the relation is a *ad-hoc* and complicated.

-But lets consider the stricter grammar
+But lets consider the stricter grammar:

         varname ::= [a-z]
         call    ::= '(' expr expr ')'